 In addition to getting more mobility from your thoracic spine, it’s also important to gain more extension, which is linked to mobility.
 By having more mobility and extension, you will have more time to throw the disc which will translate into a longer throw with more power without you having to increase your strength.
 This exercise uses a foam roller to help you get more extension in your thoracic spine.
 Try it out, let me know what you think and subscribe to be notified when more videos are added!

 One of the key parts of getting more power in your throw is to increase the mobility in your thoracic spine.
 Upper body fire hydrants, a thoracic spine mobilizer, is a great drill to get more mobility in your upper back which will give you more rotation, translating immediately into more power when throwing a frisbee, without changing your strength.
 Try it out, let me know what you think and subscribe to be notified when more videos are added!
+We are going write some amazing reviews so if you want to read them then click here for reviews.

 I’ve been asked this question quite a bit by my fans and so I wanted to give you an outline for what you should be working on in the gym and in your training sessions.